 Suicide Prevention Training

-The first 2018 training date will be February 23.
+Next training in 2018: March 23.
 Please visit Mr. White’s website to register: www.gregwhitetrainings.com

 WSDOH Approval #TRNG.TG.60715084- SUIC: On the Model List of Suicide Prevention Programs for Washington State health professionals: 25 seminars completed with 194 participants since 2013.

 Northwest Family Life is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 The ACEP solely is responsible for all aspects of the program.
 6 CEs earned; NBCC #6300.

 This course will include research information from agencies such as the World Health Organization (WHO), the American Association of Suicidology (AAS), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the U.S. Department of Veterans Affairs for an in-depth look at the prevalence of suicide, the warning signs, symptoms of depression, and risk factors.
 Case examples, stories, research articles, and interviews with professionals will be presented throughout the training with opportunities for participants to evaluate their own understanding of this subject.
 Mr. White will provide helpful risk assessment tools and present an approach he developed entitled, “A.N.C.H.O.R.
 Management of Suicide Risk” that includes the key components for working effectively with suicidal clients.

 ABOUT THE INSTRUCTOR – Gregory M. White, MS, LMHC, CCHP

 Gregory White received his Master’s degree in Marriage and Family Therapy from Seattle Pacific University in 1983.
 Early on, his professional experience included working in a residential treatment program for teens, private practice, and outreach crisis intervention for families.